Smithsonian On The Go: The Can’t-Miss Maryland Exhibition You Have to See (Twice) On Their Traveling Tour

 July 21 – September 8

 Train enthusiasts simply must pay a visit to this iconic museum.
 Nestled along the Chesapeake & Ohio Canal, the town of Berlin (now Brunswick) witnessed the construction of one of the oldest railroads in the United States.
 The Baltimore & Ohio Railroad began construction in 1828 and reached Brunswick by the early 1830s, transforming the surrounding area into a bustling center of activity.
 The B&O played a huge part in the Civil War, serving as the site of a few significant skirmishes, as well as moving soldiers and supplies.
 Trains carried important information to the military, government and media via the B&O, helping secure a Union victory.
 Year-round, the museum chronicles the lives of railroaders and their families, but this theme will be further explored with the exhibition on the town’s transportation industry.
-Make your way through the late Victorian rooms and don’t miss the 1,700-square-foot scale model railroad on the third floor, depicting the west end of the rail yard all the way to Union Station in Washington, D.C.This post is a sponsored collaboration between Heart of the Civil War Heritage Area and Philadelphia magazine's advertising department.
+Make your way through the late Victorian rooms and don’t miss the 1,700-square-foot scale model railroad on the third floor, depicting the west end of the rail yard all the way to Union Station in Washington, D.C.This is a paid partnership between Heart of the Civil War Heritage Area and Philadelphia Magazine's City/Studio